artkoder/events-bot-new/README.md

 them by event keywords and date patterns.
 Matching posts land in the persistent `vk_inbox` queue where an operator can accept, enrich with extra info, reject or skip a candidate.
 Accepted items go through the standard import pipeline to create a Telegraph page and calendar links.
-The operator may additionally trigger a repost to the Afisha VK group; there is no separate publish queue.
+After each import the admin chat receives links to the generated Telegraph and ICS pages, and the operator can manually repost the source to the Afisha VK group via a dedicated button.
+The batch can be finished with "🧹 Завершить…" which sequentially rebuilds all affected month pages.
 Operators can run `/vk_queue` to see current inbox counts and get a button to start reviewing candidates.

 This is an MVP using **aiogram 3** and SQLite.
 It is designed for deployment on Fly.io with a webhook.